 Watch below NHS Herts Valley’s CCG Alison Canning talk about Care Home Guidance for Administering from Original Packs.

 Other Useful Resources

 » Herts Valley CCG: Coronavirus Contingency – Safe Administration of Medicines from Original Packs in Care Homes

 » Herts Valley CCG Guidance on recording, maintaining and sharing drug sensitivity/allergy information in care homes

 » Herts Valley CCG Medicines Pots Poster v1.0 November 2019

 Medication Administration Record (MAR)

-Effective record keeping helps ensure that service users are always receiving the best possible care and allows for mistakes and concerns to be addressed quickly.
+Effective record keeping helps ensure that citizens and individuals are always receiving the best possible care and allows for mistakes and concerns to be addressed quickly.
 Medication Administration Records (MAR) are vital to ensuring staff understand patient’s medical needs and are able to administer the correct medications safely.